luileito/landing-page/README.md

 landing-page
 ============

-A basic skeleton to build landing pages
+A basic skeleton to build landing pages.

+The code is already internationalized, so you just have to run `xgettext index.php` to generate a `messages.po` file.